OfirSimhi1612/pytorch-sgvae/README.md

 To train the model, simply run:
 * ```python train.py```

 All the relevant information for the training procedure, such as number of epochs, batch size, dimension of the latent space and many others, can be set in the ```parameters.py``` file.
-By default, the results will be saved within a folder using the following structure:
+By default, the results will be saved in a sequence of folders using the following structure:

 ```
 results